nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

   Use case ends.

+**Use case: Sort the list**

+**MSS**

+1. StaffConnect shows a list of persons
+2. User requests to sort the list by a specific attribute
+3. StaffConnect shows a sorted list of persons

+   Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+**Use case: Delete a person**

+**MSS**

+1. StaffConnect shows a list of persons
+2. User requests to delete a specific person in the list
+3. AddressBook deletes the person

+   Use case ends.

+**Extensions**

+* 1a.
+The list is empty.

+  Use case ends.

-* 3a.
+* 2a.
 The given index is invalid.

+    * 2a1.
+StaffConnect shows an error message.

+      Use case resumes at step 1.

+**Use case: Edit a person**

+**MSS**

+1. StaffConnect shows a list of persons
+2. User requests to edit a specific person in the list
+3. AddressBook deletes the person

+   Use case ends.

+**Extensions**

+* 1a.
+The list is empty.

+  Use case ends.

+* 2a.
+The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.
+    * 2a1.
+StaffConnect shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

 *{More to be added}*